 It is known as the "King of the Kizbühel Alps", even though it is not actually the highest peak in the range: the Großer Rettenstein (2,366 metres).
 It is, however, truly majestic with its rocky peak and fabulous views from the top.
 Those who want to enjoy the view themselves can embark on a bike & hike adventure.
-The bike section leads through the Unterer Grund though a shady forest to the Schöntalalm hut.
-From there, swap the biking shoes for the hiking shoes for the final push to the Großer Rettenstein.
+The bike section leads through the Unterer Grund and a shady forest to the Schöntalalm hut.
+From there, swap the biking shoes for the hiking boots for the final push up onto the Großer Rettenstein.
 The last section contains a bit of easy climbing.

 Bike & Hike Adventure

 Großer Rettenstein (2,366 metres)

 - Wheelchair-accessible Hiking Route